JoseRZapata/TempoAES42/README.md

 # AES 42 Tempo Evaluation Data

-In this github repo you will find a jupyter notebook with the results from the audio tempo evaluation presented in:
+This repo contains the code in a jupyter notebook to reproduce all of the analyses from the audio tempo evaluation paper:

 Zapata, Jose R.; Gómez, Emilia.
 **"Comparative Evaluation and Combination of Audio Tempo Estimation Approaches"**,